 When you don’t pay attention

-You have been undermining yourself when you’re not paying enough attention to the people who are talking to you in the office.
-Even when you look at them while they talk, you may not pay attention and everyone gets that.
+You have been undermining yourself when you’re not paying enough attention to the people talking to you in the office.
+You may not pay attention even when you look at them while they talk, and everyone gets that.
 Thus make it a point to tell people when you can’t pay attention.
-We know that you have a lot of work and you can’t always say no to people.
-But still it’s worse to pay half-hearted attention than not paying attention at all.
-Stop undermining yourself by fidgeting with pen and paper, playing with mobile or shaking your toes.
-You’re undermining yourself because by doing other things while trying to pay attention, you’re also undermining the one who is speaking.
+We know you have a lot of work and can’t always say no to people.
+But still, it’s worse to pay half-hearted attention than not paying attention at all.
+Stop undermining yourself by fidgeting with pen and paper, playing with a mobile, or shaking your toes.
+You’re undermining yourself by doing other things while trying to pay attention and undermining the one speaking.
 Rather pay attention.
 Listen intently.
-If you can’t pay attention for any reason, say that politely and do your work.
+If you can’t pay attention, say that politely and do your work.

 -